auth0-lab/fga-go-sdk/README.md

 Please note:
 * At this point in time, Auth0 Fine Grained Authorization does not come with any SLAs; availability and uptime are not guaranteed.
-* While this project is in its early stages, the SDK methods are in flux and might change without a major bump.
+* While this project is in its early stages, the SDK methods are in flux and might change without a major bump

 ## Resources